 Our ability to help clients develop and execute an effective appellate strategy extends to all phases of the appeal:

-- Secured a unanimous decision from the United States Supreme Court after successfully petitioning the Court for a writ of certiorari on behalf of a foreign state-owned railway regarding the interpretation of the Foreign Sovereign Immunity Act’s commercial activity exception.
+- Secured a unanimous decision from the United States Supreme Court after successfully petitioning the Court for a writ of certiorari on behalf of a foreign state-owned railway regarding the Foreign Sovereign Immunity Act’s commercial activity exception.
 OBB Personenverkehr AG v.
 Sachs, 136 S. Ct.
 390 (2015).

-- Successfully petitioned the United States Supreme Court for a writ of certiorari and secured a unanimous decision by the Court in our client’s favor on a preemption issue.
+- Successfully petitioned the United States Supreme Court for a writ of certiorari and secured a unanimous decision in our client’s favor on a preemption issue.
 National Meat Association v.
 Harris, 132 S. Ct.
 965 (2012).